 Expanding and Returning Pandemic

 In in the first four months of the pandemic, most potentially exposed people lived in more technologically developed areas.
 They could protect themselves from the transmission routes described above: staying more than two meters from others; buying and using soap and disinfectants; defecating in effective modern toilet and sewer systems; and staying at home living on their savings.
 Infected people usually spread respiratory diseases locally to people near them, then flew in airplanes to other cities in highly developed nations, starting more outbreaks.
 So, people of middle and upper socio-economic statuses spread the disease multi-nationally.
 Then people in each local outbreak spread it to people of lower socio-economic statuses in highly developed and less developed nations.

-As the pandemic spreads, people are starting to spread COVID-19 to billions of people in less technologically developed areas, who live in crowded slums, or small rural houses.
+Then people spread COVID-19 to billions of people in less technologically developed areas, who live in crowded slums, or small rural houses.
 Many must work and live every day in crowded conditions, can afford to buy only a little soap, must use leaking sewers or simple latrines, or defecate outside, and have access to only basic health information and care.
-These living conditions and actions could compel them to transmit these viruses to hundreds of millions, killing millions (Bisen and Raghuvanshi; Burki; Caruso, Freeman; Chotiner; Davis; Doherty; El-Sadr, Justman; Garrett; Hargreaves et al.; Hopman et al.; The Lancet “Redefining vulnerability”; The Lancet “COVID-19 in Latin America”; Malley, Malley; Quick; Shah; Wolfe).
+These living conditions and actions could compel them to transmit these viruses to hundreds of millions, killing millions (Bisen and Raghuvanshi; Burki “Double threat”; Caruso, Freeman; Chotiner; Davis; Doherty; El-Sadr, Justman; Garrett; Hargreaves et al.; Hopman et al.; The Lancet “Redefining vulnerability”; The Lancet “COVID-19 in Latin America”; Malley, Malley; Quick; Shah; Wolfe).